jinana3/Awesome-Memory2.0/README.md

 ### How users can get started with the project?

-Please visit github pages for github deployed version:
+Please visit github pages for github deployed version

-Please visit Heroku for heroku deployed version:
+Please visit [Heroku](https://pacific-bastion-11375.herokuapp.com/) for heroku deployed version.

 ### Where users can get help with your project?